Kristina01111000/Drws_site/README.md

 Listen to and score the leading our own way podcast Thumbs up his podcast host

-- figure out why php is not working on syrnatheal site
-- syr site locks out when the security plugin is on still

 8/14
 For next podcast email send it at 3:45

 8/21

-For next week:
-Change the srysite podcast page to match GH podcast page?
-New youtube channel trailer?
-Put the documentary as the channel trailer for now, he is considering making a promo video Finish feedback on audio files
+Finish feedback on audio files
-Make a list of 4-5 that are good enough to put on the site and send them to him Come up with any topics that he could do better on and send them to him so he can rerecord one Double check that corrupt files aren't the only one with that file name, and then delete them Work on php
-Think of how to make the podcast stand out more on the menu keep rating the audio files, keep a list of  what he should rerecord
+Make a list of 4-5 that are good enough to put on the site and send them to him Come up with any topics that he could do better on and send them to him so he can rerecord one keep rating the audio files, keep a list of  what he should rerecord